The Ultra Low Emission Zone (ULEZ) and You

 Why is the Ultra Low Emission Zone important?

-The ULEZ is important for controlling the air quality in London and the effect it has on its citizens.
+The ULEZ is important for controlling the air quality in Central London and the effect it has on its citizens.
 It is said thousands of Londoners die prematurely from the long-term exposure to air pollution, and 438 schools are in areas that exceed the legal air quality levels.
 The Ultra Low Emissions Zone aims to decrease the amount of pollution in London to help the health needs of its population.

 In a business sense, it’s important to take note of the ULEZ because of the hefty fines that come with driving a non-compliant vehicle into the capital.
 Anyone driving a vehicle that doesn’t meet the standards looks to receive a £12.50 fine.
 As you can imagine, this adds up pretty quickly!